Native Dogwoods: A Beginner’s Guide

 Dogwoods are a host plant for the Spring Azure Butterfly

-Dogwoods are host plants for the Spring Azure butterfly
+Dogwoods are host plants for the Spring and Summer Azure butterflies

-Native dogwoods are host plants for the stunning Spring Azure butterfly.
-If you need one more reason why we should plant native dogwoods over non-native dogwoods—this is it.
-Non-native dogwoods do not provide a food source for these beautiful creatures.
-Simply put, to keep Blue Azures alive, we need to plant native dogwoods.
+Native dogwoods (especially Eastern Flowering Dogwoods) are host plants for the stunning Spring Azure and Summer Azure butterflies.
+If you need one more reason why we should plant native dogwoods over non-native trees or shrubs—this is it.
+To help keep Spring and Summer Azures alive, we need to plant native dogwoods.

-Planting native dogwoods ensures our gardens and landscapes look amazing, and that wildlife has the food and homes to keep thriving.
+Planting native dogwoods ensures that our gardens and landscapes look amazing and that wildlife has the food and homes it needs to thrive.

 What is a host plant?